r2d4/rellm/README.md

 pip install rellm
 ```

 The preliminary results are interesting -- even for small models, constraining the token space with ReLLM can improve the quality of the completions.
 Not to mention the ability to more easily parse the output programmatically.
-Take a look at some of the examples below (you can run them with [example.py](example.py))
+Take a look at some of the [examples](examples).

 ```python
 import regex